MAGMAS AND VOLCANOES - PHILIPP RUPRECHT

 Madelyn worked on magmatic processes in mafic magmas of the Mammoth Mountain area.
 She was a Nevada Undergraduate Research Awardee.

 In 2022, Madelyn continued with an internship with the USGS Cascades Volcano Observatory.
-She is now a MS student at Western Washington University.
+She continued with a MS degree at Western Washington University.

 Nathan Figueredo (UNR undergraduate)